dyhes/zulip/docs/production/upgrade-or-modify.md

-This workflow solves all of the problems described above: your change will be compiled and installed correctly (restarting the server), and your changes will be tracked so that it's convenient to maintain them across future Zulip releases.
+This workflow solves all of the problems described above: your change will be compiled and installed correctly (restarting the server), and your changes will be tracked so that it's convenient to maintain them across future Aloha releases.

 ### Upgrading to future releases

-Eventually, you'll want to upgrade to a new Zulip release.
-If your changes were integrated into that Zulip release or are otherwise no longer needed, you can just [upgrade as usual](#upgrading-to-a-release).
+Eventually, you'll want to upgrade to a new Aloha release.
+If your changes were integrated into that Aloha release or are otherwise no longer needed, you can just [upgrade as usual](#upgrading-to-a-release).
 If you [upgraded to `main`](#upgrading-to-main); review that section again; new